xiabai84/ml_with_django/README.rst

 media
 ^^^^^^^^
-Place for storing images, audio, video files
+Place for storing images, audio, video files on your local filesystem.
-In Sub folder **models** stores trained ML-Models
+Subfolder **models** contains pretrained ML-Models.

 ml_with_django
 ^^^^^^^^^^^^^^^^